openservicemesh/osm-docs/content/docs/upgrade_guide.md

 ```console
 $ helm upgrade <mesh name> osm --repo https://openservicemesh.github.io/osm --version <chart version> --namespace <osm namespace> --values override.yaml
 ```
-Omit the `--values` flag if you prefer to use the default settings.
+Omit the `--values` flag if you prefer to use the default settings, but please note this could override any edits you've made to the ConfigMap.

 Run `helm upgrade --help` for more options.